leschenko/example_elasticsearch_autocomplete/README.md

-# elasticsearch_autocomplete example app
+# Example app for elasticsearch_autocomplete gem

-This is example autocomplete app using [elasticsearch_autocomplete](https://github.com/leschenko/elasticsearch_autocomplete) gem
+This is an example autocomplete app for [elasticsearch_autocomplete](https://github.com/leschenko/elasticsearch_autocomplete) gem

 ## Installation